borisbho/N-QueensSolution/README.md

 # N-QueensSolution
-C# Program that solves the N-Queens Solution based on given size of the chess board
+C# Program that solves the N-Queens Solution based on the given size of the chess board